-The Group is exposed to fair value interest rate risk in relation to fixed-rate other loans and convertible bonds (see notes 22 and 23 for details of other loans and liability component of convertible bonds).
+The Group is exposed to fair value interest rate risk in relation to fixed-rate other loans (see notes 22 for details of other loans).
 The Group aims at keeping borrowings at fixed rates to minimise the exposure on cash flow interest rate risk.
 The Group is also exposed to cash flow interest rate risk in relation to variable-rate bank balances (see note 20 for details).
 The directors of the Company monitor interest rate exposures and will consider hedging significant interest rate risk should the need arise.

-The directors consider the Group's exposure to cash flow interest rate risk of bank balances is not significant, hence, no sensitivity analysis is presented for the years ended 31 March 2024 and 31 March 2023.
+The directors consider the Group's exposure to cash flow interest rate risk of bank balances is not significant, hence, no sensitivity analysis is presented for the years ended 31 March 2025 and 31 March 2024.